kuntojirohan/kuntojirohan/README.md

 I'm Rohan Kuntoji (he/him), currently pursuing my Masters in Financial Data Science at UCD Michael Smurfit Graduate Business School 👨‍🎓

-* Interested in asset management and quantitative finance whereby we leverage the technological prowess to enhance portfolio management
+* 🧐 Interested in asset management and quantitative finance whereby we leverage technological advancements in AI to augment portfolio management 💸
-* Focusing on derivatives pricing and Fixed Income portfolio construction/management using data science and AI
+* 📈 Focusing on derivatives pricing and Fixed Income portfolio construction/management using data science and AI
-* Always eager to collaborate on projects related to quantitative finance
+* 👯 Always eager to collaborate on projects related to quantitative finance
-* You can reach me: 📧 rohan.kuntoji@gmail.com
+* 📧 You can reach me @ rohan.kuntoji@gmail.com

 <!--